zkbeats/sn52-dojo-official/README.md

 Note: URLs are different for testnet and mainnet.
 Please refer to [docs](https://docs.tensorplex.ai/tensorplex-docs/tensorplex-dojo-testnet/official-links).

-TODO guide for decentralised flow

-1. Head to https://dojo-testnet.tensorplex.ai and login and sign with your Metamask wallet.
+1. Head to https://dojo.tensorplex.ai or https://dojo-testnet.tensorplex.ai and login and sign with your Metamask wallet.

 - You'll see an empty homepage with no Tasks, and a "Connect" button on the top right ![image](./assets/ui/homepage.png)
 - Click on "Connect" and you'll see a popup with different wallets for you to connect to ![image](./assets/ui/wallet_popup.jpg)